 Headteacher, SENCo and class teachers throughout the year.
 Every half term the SENCo will monitor data and identify children whose progress is of concern.
 The names of these children will be shared with class teachers and discussed at progress meetings.
-The progress of children on the Special Needs Register is reviewed each term or at more regular intervals if this is felt necessary and the next steps to be taken.
-New concerns are also identified.
+The progress of children on the Special Needs Register is reviewed each term or at more regular intervals if this is felt necessary.
+Next steps to be taken are identified and implemented in discussion with the class teacher.
+Any new concerns are also identified.
 The SENCo then updates the Special Needs Register as necessary.
-The Register records which the children who are receiving SEND support and those who are being carefully monitored on the 'Watch' list to see if additional support may be needed.
+The Register records the children who are receiving SEND support and those who are being carefully monitored on the 'Watch' list to see if additional support may be needed.
 Individual children's records are kept in the filing cabinet in the Special Needs room.
 Learning Passports are kept in the child's classroom with relevant resources.